Garfield Owen: International honours

-Garfield Owen represented Rugby League XIII while at Halifax in 1958, and represented Wales while at Halifax in 1959.
+Owen represented Rugby League XIII while at Halifax in 1958, and represented Wales while at Halifax in 1959.

 Honoured at Halifax

-Garfield Owen is a Halifax Hall Of Fame Inductee.
+Owen is a Halifax Hall Of Fame Inductee.

 Career records

-Garfield Owen is one of fewer than twenty-five Welshmen to have scored more than 1000 points in their rugby league career.
+Owen is one of fewer than twenty-five Welshmen to have scored more than 1000 points in their rugby league career.

 Personal life

-Garfield Owen married Marlene (née Sternson) in 1957 in Surrey.
+Owen married Marlene (née Sternson) in 1957 in Surrey.
 They had two children; Russell H. Owen and Sally L. Owen.

 His death was announced on 17 January 2019, he was 86-years-old.